pl247/ai-toolkit/README.md

 ### 3. Install Additional Software

-SSH into the server for the first time as username ubuntu and run the following script (one-time):
+SSH into the server for the first time as username ubuntu and run the following commands (one-time):
 ```
 wget https://github.com/pl247/ai-install/raw/main/ai-install.sh
 chmod a+x ai-install.sh